picassodev/picasso/doc/algorithms/explict_lbpf.md

    particle positions, $x_p$

     * See signed distance algorithm on how to compute $\phi_i$ from $x_p$

+    * All particles are used to compute the free surface.
+Only those that are liquid will have a non-zero surface tension coefficient

 1. Compute a regularized signed distance function so the level set is now scaled to the range [-0.5,0.5] with a sharp gradient at the zero isocontour